quantm/tdgs.bcntt/README.md

 - Import `tdgs_bcntt.sql` to local database
 - Open web browser `http://localhost:APP_PORT`
 - Value of `APP_PORT` is define in `.env` file
+### Troubleshooting
+- When run this container in `linux/unix` OS can have folder permission issue just run `chmod -R 777 folder_name` inside the container